-Here is money expert Clark Howard’s plan of attack for your monthly bills to give you more breathing room in your life.
+Do you live with the constant feeling that there’s more month than money in your life?
+Here is money expert Clark Howard’s plan of attack for your monthly bills to give you — and your wallet — more breathing room.

-1. Cell phone service
+1. Cell Phone Service

-Switching is the key to saving yourself a bundle of money!
+Switching is the key to saving yourself a bundle of money.

 “One woman I spoke to had been paying over $100 a month for a line of service.
 Now she’s paying $30 with a discounter and getting everything she wants with talk, text and data,” Clark says.